jesseduffield/jesseduffield.github.io/_posts/2024-06-12-Bob-Martin-Interview.md

 **Bob**: Okay, I'm gonna use the old Pirates of the Caribbean thing, you know, they're not really so much rules as guidelines What you what you just described is perfect, right?

 You've got to make a decision.
-You've got a judgment call here and You could look out there and say well, you know if I if I broke this up into literally single responsibilities I'd have a tiny bunch of whole bunch of little things and is that really going to help me?
+You've got a judgment call here and you could look out there and say well, you know if I if I broke this up into literally single responsibilities I'd have a tiny bunch of whole bunch of little things and is that really going to help me?

 So then you have to use judgment and say well, okay I know those guys over there are gonna change this a lot.